aeiourun/OSRS-Speedrun-Route/README.md

 ### Files

-**[authenticator-verbose.md](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/authenticator-verbose.md):** Complete route notes. **START WITH THIS GUIDE**
+**[no-authenticator-verbose.md](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/no-authenticator-verbose.md):** Complete route notes for the current World Record route. **START WITH THIS GUIDE**

+**[authenticator-verbose.md](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/authenticator-verbose.md):** Complete route notes for the old route that used authenticator.

-**[authenticator-basic.md](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/authenticator-basic.md):** Bare bones route notes.
+**[authenticator-basic.md](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/authenticator-basic.md):** Bare bones route notes for the old route that used authenticator..
 Technically contains all information needed for a run, but not for the uninitiated.

 **[old-route.txt](https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/old-route.txt):** Deprecated route notes.
 Outdated, but neat.